vishalkc9565/security/xss.md

 Cross origin resource: It tells what resource to access depending upon the header and origin provided.
 - Shodan can be used to check ACAO or other very easily.
 Query : `"Access-Control-Allow-Origin: null"`
 - URL 'Origin: http://example.com`.hackxor.net/'(safari) is parses as Origin: http://example.com or 'Origin: http://example.com_hackxor.net/' (firefox or chrome)
+- Do add `Origin` in header
+- Do subdomain check and domain suffix check
+- Do protocol check
+- Do check if Vary is added in response header as most of the time dynamic ACAO header is used
+- Do `origin: null` check
+- Most of the time intranet have ACAO set to `*`, ref: https://portswigger.net/research/exploiting-cors-misconfigurations-for-bitcoins-and-bounties
 - Checking if all subdomain are whitelisted `Access-Control-Allow-Origin: *.example.com`
 - checking the protocol restriction:
 If a website is accessed over HTTPS but will happily accept CORS interactions from http://wherever, someone performing an active man-in-the-middle (MITM) attack can pretty much bypass its use of HTTPS entirely. ![CORS Protocol Relaxation Vulnerability](images/cors-protocol.png)